gsrit/gohighlevel-asn/README.md

 - Create a simple wordpress site and  deploy it on the kubernetes cluster.
 - Create a mechanism so that webservice pod scales down to zero if there is no traffic on the page and automatically scales up if there is traffic (ignore the initial delay from 0 to 1 pod)
 - Configure the deployment to have FTP access.
-- :heavy_check_mark: Provision the above infrastructure using terraform ( Deployment of pods through terraform is not required )
+- Provision the above infrastructure using terraform ( Deployment of pods through terraform is not required )